 This policy reimburses you for theft, vandalism, or a damaging weather event.
 It also covers property damaged or destroyed by a fire, whether it started at your business or elsewhere.

 If your pet care business is forced to close, it could result in substantial financial losses.
-For example, your animal hospital may need to close for renovation after a hail storm.
+For example, your pet day care may need to close for renovation after a hail storm.
 Often included in a BOP, business interruption insurance would protect your small business from lost revenue, rent owed during the renovation, and other expenses related to a disruptive event.

 General liability insurance: If you don’t purchase a BOP, you should still consider general liability insurance.
-This policy can pay legal expenses related to pet injuries, customer injuries, and customer property damage.
+This policy can pay legal expenses related to accidental injuries and property damage.

-Errors and omissions insurance (E&O): This policy can cover legal costs of lawsuits related to your work performance.
+Errors and omissions insurance (E&O): This policy can cover legal defense costs related to your work performance.
 It's sometimes referred to as professional liability insurance.

 Are you ready to safeguard your pet care business with a business owner’s policy?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.